 - Super thick 7mm neoprene sleeves great for any strength movement, especially squatting

 - Quadruple stitch design has you covered from front to back

 - Sized from 13-19.5 inches (measure one inch above the knee)

 The Rehband 7mm Knee Sleeve (4.5 / 5)

-In a line: Best overall knee sleeves
+In a line: Best overall knee sleeves, but expensive

 Walk into any gym or watch any CrossFit/powerlifting/Olympic lifting videos and these sleeves will start to look realllll familiar.
 Rehbands are a high-quality knee sleeve and this is one of their most popular models.
 Let’s look at the features: